Kontsevich spaces of rational curves on Fano hypersurfaces: Conclusion

 \section{Conclusion}

 This paper covers Conjecture \ref{expDim} for much of the Fano range.
-However, as we point out in the introduction, there remains many ranges of $n$, $d$, and $e$ for which we do not know whether Conjecture \ref{expDim} is true.
-This includes a few more cases in the Fano range ($n = d+1$ and $n=d$), a large swath of cases in the general type range (to our knowledge, the conjecture is open for $d < 2n-2$), and the Calabi-Yau range, including Clemens' Conjecture.
+However, as we point out in the introduction, there remain many ranges of $n$, $d$, and $e$ for which we do not know whether Conjecture \ref{expDim} is true.
+This includes a few more cases in the Fano range ($n = d+1$ and $n=d$), a large swath of cases in the general type range, and the Calabi-Yau range, including the Clemens Conjecture.
 We hope that more progress will be made in the future.